aharwood2/JBlockCreator/README.md

 ## Release Notes ##

 ** Version: X.X **
 Small fixes to Aldrich trouser pattern and Gill skirt pattern.
 Issue #37: Added dynamic preview capability as output options are selected with checkbox.
 Removed redundant box on analysis pane.
+Issue #57: Reworked output to conform to ASTM standard.
+Testing shows it can be read into Lectra as an AAMA file so there is still a deficiency in the output and issue remains open.

 **Version: 1.1**
 Issue #41: Added more input files to the input folder for users to test behaviour.